The Alabama Gulf Coast Recovery Council (AGCRC)

 In an effort to “hit the ground running” once funds are available for expenditure, the Council has held several day-long workshops

-as well as five public meetings to report on their activities.
+as well as seven public meetings to report on their activities.
 On December 17, 2012, the Council adopted their By-laws (pdf), and on May 10, 2013,

 they passed a resolution adopting a Strategy Map and also tapped the Alabama Department of Conservation and Natural Resources (ADCNR) to serve